The ejb-txn-remote-call quickstart demonstrates remote transactional EJB calls over two application servers of WildFly.

 The server provisioning functionality is provided by the WildFly Maven Plugin, and you may find its configuration in the pom.xml files of the quickstart.

-The quickstart user should be added before running the provisioned server:
+The quickstart user should be added after provisioning the servers, and before running them:

 ./target/server2/bin/add-user.sh -a -u 'quickstartUser' -p 'quickstartPwd1!';